OSGConnect/connectbook/submitting-jobs/gpu-jobs.md

 Currently, a job can only use 1 GPU at the time.

-Just like CPUs, GPUs are shared by OSG users when the resource is idle.
+Just like CPUs, GPUs are shared with the OSG community only when the resource is idle.
 Therefore, we do not know exactly what resources are available at what time.
 When requesting a GPU job, you might land on one of the following types of GPUs:

   * Tesla M2070
   * Tesla K20